Phouoibi: Description

 Phouoibi is a goddess who is very fickle in love.
 She fell in love with many mortals.
-However, she doesn't live permanently with anyone of them.
+However, she does not live permanently with anyone of them.
 She went to many places and made love with many mortals only to discard them later.
 She lived with her favorite lover for some time and later left him.
-Her nature symbolizes that wealth doesn't last long.
+Her nature symbolizes that wealth does not last long.
 There were frequent wars and natural calamities in ancient times.
 So, the goddess of paddy is described as very inconstant in favouring to the mankind.

 According to Meitei culture, the anger of Phouoibi was provoked with the neglect of paddy or rice.
 The rites and rituals dedicated to the goddess were regularly performed.
 By doing this, possible misfortunes were warded off that could have came to the peasants.

 Mythology

 Once Phouoibi (Fouoibi) set out for a journey along with her sisters (friends in another version), Ngaleima and Thumleima.
 In Moirang, when the goddess was about to cross a river, Akongjamba came to the spot for hunting.
 Akongjamba and Phouoibi fell in love at first sight.

 After some time passed, Phouoibi visited the house of Akongjamba.
 She disguised herself as a tribal woman (haonupi or haonubi).
-Akongjamba was not there but Akongjamba's mother didn't give her good hospitality.
+Akongjamba was not there but Akongjamba's mother did not give her good hospitality.
 Akongjamba's mother was about to hit Phouoibi (disguised as a tribal woman) with a swiping broom.
-If the broom touched the goddess, all her magical powers will get lost.
-So, Phouoibi fled to a coop (henhouse).
+Since a divine being could lose their powers at the touch of profane objects, Phouoibi fled to a coop (henhouse).
 She transfigured herself as a chicken.
 Akongjamba's mother followed her and counted the number of chicken.
 She found the number of chicken exactly as it was, neither more nor less.
 So, she went back to her home.
 Phouoibi spent the night inside the filthy and smelly henhouse.
 On the next day, she once again took her original form of a beautiful maiden in a glowing dress.
 She called Akongjamba's mother to come out.
 She told her that she wanted to give her the payment for spending a night at hers.
 She shook an enormous heap of golden grain off her body in the middle of the front yard of the house.
 Then, Phouoibi left the place travelling towards south east.
 Akongjamba's mother remained surprised.

 In another version of the story, Phouoibi stayed a night at the yenakha (left or right side of the house).
 The place where the goddess stayed came to be known as Phayeng (fai or phai means to stay).